 General stadium rules prohibit bringing bottles made of glass as well as cans.
 No alcoholic drinks are available for visitors.
 The stadium is equipped with special restricting areas where smoking is permitted.
 Children under 2 are allowed entering the stadium free.

-If you need to buy tickets to the Etihad Stadium safely and fast, StubHub is the best service for you.
+If you need to buy tickets to the Etihad Stadium safely and fast, Ticket Compare is the best service for you.
 The platform was designed for easy searching and purchasing process.
 Apply all necessary filters to find tickets on a specific date and time.
 Do not waste your time on registrations and subscriptions.
 Go to the website and start the purchasing process at once.

 Additional channels to buy Etihad Stadium tickets include: